The Mindful Transition to Parenthood Program:

 About the Program

 The Mindful Transition to Parenthood Program (MTPP) is designed to support the couple relationship in the transition to parenthood.
 Although many childbirth classes include both partners, few are focused on enhancing the couple relationship for the foundation of a healthy family.
 I believe that holistic health for pregnancy, childbirth, and parenting means promoting healthy relationships.
 Mindfulness has been shown to promote stress management, increase positive emotions, improve empathy and compassion, and enhance relationship satisfaction.
 Mindfulness can also help decrease risk of postpartum depression and improve parent-infant bonding.
 In this prenatal class, I use mindfulness as a foundation for learning and practicing effective ways of relating with your partner, your child, and yourself.
-This program is part of a research study for Laura Gambrel's doctoral dissertation, the registration form has complete details about the research component.
 The program is designed for couples who are expecting their first child, through birth or adoption.
 If you already have young children or are expecting another child and are interested in this program, please contact me.

 Testimonials